 Edward is a pirate; if that were your lot in the story I’d probably be fine, but alas, there’s a grand conspiracy plot thrown in there as is the franchise’s wont.
 In between bouts of naval larceny Edward is drawn in a great search for the legendary Observatory, lost somewhere amidst the islands of the Caribbean.
 It is frankly of mild interest compared to previous entries such as Ezio’s grand revenge quest or Altair’s journey of humility.
 Like Assassin’s Creed III it gets a little bogged down in making sure the main character is around for as many of the major historical beats as possible though whereas III had Connor hang around while the Founding Fathers signed Declarations and discussed taxation, Black Flag is more about Edward palling up with Blackbeard to go fire cannons at Spanish and English armadas.

 Interestingly, Black Flag tries to strike a comparison point between the Assassins and Templars; Edward’s big gimmick is that for the vast majority of the story he isn’t an Assassin at all – he just fights for himself.
 Like many of his fellow pirates he desires a life full of riches and plunder such that he can retire and live comfortably, free of the control of crowns and men.
-It stands as a counterpoint to the machinations of both the Assassins and Templars; Kenway instinctively rebels against the domineering order and control that the Templars crave but equally he dismisses the Assassins as a cult, unable to understand their ethos.
+It stands as a counterpoint to the machinations of both the Assassins and Templars; Kenway instinctively rebels against the domineering order that the Templars crave but equally he dismisses the Assassins as a cult, unable to understand their ethos.
 He represents the dangers of anarchic, hedonistic freedom and the story needs him to break down and grow up as he slowly comes to realise the damage his actions cause.
 It’s an attempt at a more nuanced protagonist which makes it a shame that it isn’t quite pulled off; Edward is surrounded by more interesting characters who are intended to prompt him to reevaluate his life but that means Edward himself is a bit bland, only emerging as a real character very, very late in the game.

 The narrative might be a bit feeble but the gameplay is where Black Flag comes alive.
 It’s split between on-land and at sea.
 When on land, we get the usual standard Assassin’s Creed smorgasbord of free-running, stealth, and combat.
 All of it is adapted from III, so it’s smoothly animated and feels natural, with the occasional hiccup that by this point you regrettably come to expect from the franchise.